 Employment creation was given marginal weight.

-- While the applicant estimated an additional 12 FTE jobs would be created in gaming operations and food and beverage service, the commission considered the financial information suggests it was more likely to be 8 FTE jobs at best.
+- While the applicant estimated an additional 12 full-time equivalent jobs would be created in gaming operations and food and beverage service, the commission considered the financial information suggests it was more likely to be eight full-time equivalent jobs at best.
 Further, the anticipated transfer of expenditure may result in a transfer of employment from nearby gaming and hospitality venues.

 Supply contracts and complementary expenditure was given marginal weight.

 - The redevelopment of the venue would result in additional demand for food and beverage services.
 However, the estimated increase in the value of supply contracts of $150,000 was not supported by evidence.
 There was also uncertainty as to how much of these supply contracts would be retained in Greater Bendigo.